100 mph Club: Demise

 In 1964, when the race started airing live on MCA closed-circuit television, the rules were changed which limited the time drivers were allotted to finish the race once the winner crossed the finish line.
 Roughly five minutes were allowed for the other cars on the track to complete the 200 laps.
 This had the effect of substantially limiting the chances of joining the 100 mph Club, and only a handful of drivers earned the honor after 1964.

 Also perhaps contributing to the club's demise was the evolving times.
 By the mid-1960s, speeds at Indy had risen considerably since the club's formation - and were poised to rise substantially over the next few years.
-Covering the full 500 miles at an average speed of 100 mph was nay considered a noteworthy accomplishment any longer.
+Covering the full 500 miles at an average speed of 100 mph was not considered a noteworthy accomplishment any longer.
 Most winners were finishing the race with as much as an hour and a half to spare to fulfill the 100 mph Club's qualifications.
 Apropos to that, membership in the drivers' eyes was still highly coveted.

-In 1964, Autolite created the "Pacemakers Club," which recognized drivers who had led at least one lap during the race.
-It began to rise in stature and popularity, and became a more period-relevant "club," associated with the Indianapolis 500.
+In 1964, rival spark plug manufacturer Autolite created the "Pacemakers Club," which recognized drivers who had led at least one lap during the Indianapolis 500.
+It began to rise in stature and popularity, and became a more period-relevant "club" associated with the Indianapolis 500.
 In its favor, it was not linked to changes in equipment, conditions, or perceived obsolete speed milestones.
+Likewise, it was not adverse to rain-shortened races, and drivers conceivably could still join the "club" despite dropping out of the race - i.e., if he had led laps prior to dropping out.

 During the 1969 race, no new members were inducted into the 100 mph Club, since all four drivers who completed the 500 miles that year were already part of the club.
 In 1970, Dick McGeorge, Champion's public relations representative, retired from his position.
 McGeorge was considered the key fixture in organizing the club, dating back to 1946.
 He died in 1971, and the 100 mph Club quietly folded.
 In retrospect, the 1968 inductees (led by race winner Bobby Unser) would be the final names added to the membership.